dpeerlab/cyt3/README.md

 2. How do I load my data?
 Sight, accepts new data in FCS format. any piece of data is considered a gate.
 To load new data, click on the green '+' button in the gates panel.

+A tutorial on using cyt can be found here: https://github.com/dpeerlab/cyt3/blob/master/cyTutorial.ppt.
+Tutorial for running meta clustering is here: https://github.com/dpeerlab/cyt3/blob/master/Meta%20Clustering.pptx.